Therapists

 Psychologist and psychodynamic psychotherapist, working individually with adults.

-I adapt therapeutic methods to the individual needs and characteristics of each person, integrating different approaches—from classical psychodynamic therapy, through attachment theory, to mentalization-based therapy—so that they best meet individual needs and support the achievement of therapeutic goals.
+I tailor therapeutic methods to the individual needs and specific circumstances of each person, integrating various models of work, from classical psychodynamic therapy, through attachment theory, to mentalization-based therapy, so that they best address personal needs and support the achievement of therapeutic goals.

-I deeply believe that every person has the potential for change, regardless of the point at which they begin their journey or the weight of experiences they carry.
-The purpose of my work is to accompany clients in healing what is difficult and in growing toward what is new.
-I regularly participate in supervision with certified supervisors from the Polish Psychological Association.
+I deeply believe that every person has the potential for change, regardless of where they begin their journey or the burden of experiences they carry.
+The essence of my work is to accompany people in healing what is difficult and in growing toward what is new.
+I regularly participate in supervision with certified supervisors of the Polish Psychological Association.

-I work with individuals experiencing a variety of emotional and relational challenges, including depression, anxiety disorders, chronic stress, professional and parental burnout, life crises, relationship difficulties, and personal development challenges.
+I work with individuals experiencing a wide range of emotional and relational difficulties, including depression, anxiety disorders, chronic stress, professional and parental burnout, life crises, relationship problems, PTSD, complex PTSD and challenges related to personal development.
+I provide a safe and supportive space for LGBTQ+ clients.

-Clients appreciate me for focusing on building a safe and supportive therapeutic relationship, which helps them feel accepted and understood.
-Such a relationship fosters deeper self-understanding and effective coping with challenges.
+Clients value my strong focus on building a safe and supportive therapeutic relationship that helps them feel accepted and understood.
+Such a relationship fosters deeper self-understanding and more effective coping with life’s challenges.

 Take care of your mental health!